 If you’re lucky enough to be near the Oregon coast at very low tide, pull on some warm clothes and hit the beach!
-You might see the following creatures and more:
+You’ll want to head out to the point where the rocks meet the sand — that’s where you’re likely to find some great Oregon tide pools for exploring.
+Once you start poking around, you never know what you might find.

 Anemones